jashburn00/LearningFullStack/notes/CSSnotes.md

 ## Grids
 - used to organize the page, very cool
 - must be declared of parent container
-  - `display: grid;`
+  - `display: grid;` (can be inline)
 - must declare number of rows and columns, each with given size
   - `grid-template-rows: 100px 120px 100px;`
   - `grid-template-columns: repeat(3, 100px);`
+  - these can be concatenated:
+  - `grid-template: rows rows / cols cols;`
-- grid size can use different units, most importantly __fractional units__, which take up a percentage of available space based on total units
+- grid size can use different units, most importantly __fractional units__, which take up a percentage of remaining space based on total units
   - `grid-template-columns: 100px minmax(100px, 3fr) 1fr;`
 - you can declare *grid-template-areas* to keep track of positioning without line numbers
   - `grid-template-areas: 'topleft topright' 'bottomleft bottomright';`